alex3025/wweb-improvements/README.md

 # WWeb Improvements

+#### ⚠ No longer maintained because WhatsApp decided to release a new UI that's finally not bad.

+---

 > ℹ **DISCLAIMER:** this project was born out of personal need, any changes are purely based on my opinions and needs.
 >
 > a.k.a. _I do what I want, when I want and how I want_ ;)